 Whether you are a beginner or have been investing for a long time, it’s never too early or late to ask questions.
 A good investment advisor would be ready to answer your questions.
 They know that an educated client is an asset.

 Carefully read all the documents:

-One must read all the information related to the investments before making any kind of decisions.
-Also, check for offer documents and the prospectus of the investment for knowing about its important aspects like policies, objectives and risk factors.
+One must read all the information related to the investments before making any kind of decision.
+Also, check for offer documents and the prospectus of the investment for knowing about its important aspects like policies, objectives, and risk factors.
 Other than this, another good practice one should follow is looking for public information on websites of SEBI and other stock exchanges.

 Choosing the right and dependable advisors:

-One should always keep oneself updated of his/her investment advisor’s background or qualification.
-This can be done by asking his registration and recognition details.
-For example before taking an advice from a stock broker, one should verify if the person is associated or registered with SEBI.
+Before you invest, check the advisor’s credibility, even if you know him socially.
+One should always keep oneself updated on his/her investment advisor’s background or qualification.
+This can be done by asking for his registration and recognition details.
+For example, before taking advice from a stock-Also, be aware of broker, one should verify if the person is associated or registered with SEBI.
 Practices like these are always a good idea and should be followed.

 Investors, who have fallen kill to fake investment schemes, can address their complaints to authorities like SEBI and even the product’s authorities.
 In matters of investment, it is considered a much better option to be slow and steady like a tortoise instead of being careless like a hare or rabbit.

 Also, one must always remember that a systematic and continuous investment lets you earn a more fair return than a fake get-rich-quick scheme, which can even cost you losing your hard-earned money.